Delaware Bay

-The bay is bordered inland by the states of Delaware and New Jersey, and the Delaware Capes, Cape Henlopen and Cape May, on the Atlantic.
-Delaware Bay is bordered by six counties: Sussex, Kent, and New Castle in Delaware, along with Cape May, Cumberland, and Salem in New Jersey.
-The Cape May–Lewes Ferry crosses Delaware Bay from Cape May, New Jersey, to Lewes, Delaware.
+The bay is bordered inland by the states of Delaware and New Jersey, and its mouth is framed by Cape Henlopen in Delaware and Cape May in New Jersey, on the Atlantic.
+Delaware Bay is bordered by six counties: Sussex, Kent, and New Castle in Delaware, and Cape May, Cumberland, and Salem in New Jersey.
+The Cape May–Lewes Ferry crosses Delaware Bay from North Cape May, New Jersey, to Lewes, Delaware.
 The bay's ports are managed by the Delaware River and Bay Authority.

 The shores of the bay are largely composed of salt marshes and mudflats, with only small communities inhabiting the shore of the lower bay.
 Several of the rivers hold protected status for their salt marsh wetlands bordering the bay, which serves as a breeding ground for many aquatic species, including horseshoe crabs.
 The bay is also a prime oystering ground.

 Delaware Bay was designated a Ramsar Wetland of International Importance on May 20, 1992.
 It was the first site classified in the Western Hemisphere Shorebird Reserve Network.

 Hydrology

+Delaware Bay is the ria of the Delaware River, i.e. the drowned river valley that had been the river’s alluvial plain in periods of lower sea level during the Quaternary glaciation.
 While the Delaware River is by far the largest tributary of Delaware Bay, numerous smaller rivers and streams also drain to the bay.
 These include the Appoquinimink River, Leipsic River, Smyrna River, St. Jones River, Mispillion River, Broadkill River and Murderkill Rivers on the Delaware side, and the Salem River, Cohansey River, and Maurice Rivers on the New Jersey side.

 Ecology

 Delaware Bay ecosystem is a key stopover site for over 30 species of migrating shorebirds that migrate north come May.
-Many birds like Red Knots use this Bay area to fuel up their energy reserves on horseshoe crab eggs after the long journey.
-Delaware Bay hosts the largest population of Horseshoe crabs in the world.
+Many birds like red knots use this Bay area to fuel up their energy reserves on horseshoe crab eggs after the long journey.
+Delaware Bay hosts the largest population of horseshoe crabs in the world.